andrewsuzuki/x200-vfd-hal/README.md

 - Corrected formatting
 - More comments
 - WJ200/X200 was reading from an unnecessary number of registers
-- X200 direction wasn't working, enable it (opposite of WJ200 bit)
+- X200 direction command wasn't working, enable it (opposite of WJ200 bit)

 ## Loading in LinuxCNC